A robust, scalable K-statistic for quantifying immune cell clustering in spatial proteomics data: Simulation studies

 \subsection{Simulation results}

-Figure \ref{fig:sim_results} summarizes degree of clustering $\tilde{K}(r)$ results across simulated datasets with varying immune cell abundances $p \in \{0.01, 0.1, 0.2\}$ and total cell intensities $\lambda_n \in \{1000, 5000, 10000\}$.
-Each panel represents a different spatial homogeneity condition from Table \ref{tab:simConditions}.
+Figure \ref{fig:sim_results} summarizes degree of clustering $\tilde{K}(r)$ results across simulated datasets with varying immune cell abundances $p \in \{0.1, 0.2\}$ and total cell intensities $\lambda_n \in \{1000, 10000\}$.
+Each panel represents a different spatial homogeneity condition from Table \ref{fig:simConditions}.
 Across simulation settings and homogeneity conditions, we compare $\tilde{K}(r)$ values for the \textit{K}, \textit{Kinhom}, \textit{perm}, \textit{KAMP}, and \textit{KAMP lite} methods.
 The dotted horizontal line through zero represents no spatial clustering, whereas $\tilde{K}(r) > 0$ represents clustering.
 The top two panels represent null clustering conditions, and well-performing methods should have $\tilde{K}(r)$ centered around zero; in contrast, the bottom two panels are conditions with clustering.
+Unless otherwise specified, \textit{KAMP lite} results are presented using a thinning probability of 0.5.

 Across all conditions and methods, the variance of $\tilde{K}(r)$ decreases as both $p$ and $\lambda_n$ increase.
-In the homogeneous no clustering condition (top left panel), all methods perform well except for \textit{Kinhom}, which systematically overestimates $\tilde{K}(r)$ when $\lambda_n = 1000$ or $p = 0.01$.
+In the homogeneous no clustering condition (top left panel), all methods perform well except for \textit{Kinhom}, which systematically overestimates $\tilde{K}(r)$ when $\lambda_n = 1000$ or $p = 0.1$.
 In the inhomogeneous no clustering condition (top right panel), the \textit{perm}, \textit{KAMP}, and \textit{KAMP lite} methods display distributions of $\tilde{K}(r)$ centered around zero, as expected in a null condition.
 However, the \textit{K} method's distributions are much higher than zero, illustrating why our method is necessary for obtaining valid estimates of biological clustering in our motivating dataset, since \textit{K} registers all inhomogeneity as clustering.
 In the homogeneous and clustered condition (bottom left), all methods perform well again, with the exception of \textit{Kinhom}, which underestimates $\tilde{K}(r)$.
 Finally, in the inhomogeneous and clustered condition (bottom right) \textit{perm}, \textit{KAMP}, and \textit{KAMP lite} perform similarly, whereas \textit{K} shows elevated values across all $\lambda_n$ and $p$ levels, because it is erroneously interpreting inhomogeneity caused by the simulated holes in the data as additional clustering.